BLuckoo/Cryptocurrencies/README.md

 2.  ***Reducing data dimensions using Principal Components Analysis (PCA)***

     - Dimensionality reduction refers to techniques for reducing the number of input variables in training data.
-    - Fewer input dimensions often means correspondingly fewer parameters or a simpler structure in the machine learning model, referred to as degrees of freedom.
+    - Fewer input dimensions means correspondingly fewer parameters or a simpler structure in the machine learning model, referred to as degrees of freedom.
 A model with too many degrees of freedom is likely to overfit the training dataset and may not perform well on new data.
     - Dimensionality reduction is a data preparation technique performed on data prior to modeling.
 It might be performed after data cleaning and data scaling and before training a predictive model.

     For this project, the DataFrame was reduced to three (3) principal components using the PCA method.